XStakCommerce/XPay-Element-React-Native-Demo/README.md

 b.
 If unsuccessful, the app should show an error message to the customer.

 c.
 You can also set up webhooks to get notified of payment status asynchronously.

+#### Invariant Violation: requireNativeComponent: "RNCWebView" was not found in the UIManager

+Please follow the following steps:

+1. npx pod-install
+2. npx react-native run-ios
+3.
+After installing the package, you need to update pods and then run the project again.